 Redesigning the pharmaceutical R&D landscape for the post-COVID-19 economy

-We examine the circumstances under which the blueprint of a coronavirus-type vaccine failed to be developed before the outbreak of the crisis.
-The examination of such a missed opportunity and the potential institutional framework under which a repetition could be avoided should deliver insights on the more general question of the financing of costly medications for rare conditions.
-Providing the right incentives and subsidies to pharmaceutical firms to invest in vaccines, drugs and diagnostics is essential both in normal, pre-pandemic times, and in the current situation.
+We look at the circumstances in which a coronavirus vaccine was not developed before the outbreak of the crisis.
+Examination of such a missed opportunity and the potential institutional framework in which a recurrence could be avoided should shed light on the broader issue of financing expensive drugs for rare diseases.
+It is essential to provide appropriate incentives and subsidies to pharmaceutical companies to invest in vaccines, drugs and diagnostics, both in normal times, before the pandemic, and in the current situation.

-We propose to develop a taxonomy of pharmaceutical firms and identify those that are more likely to engage – as well as those more likely to succeed – in the creation of vaccines, drugs and diagnostics for COVID-19.
-Assessing the distribution of research efforts between small firms, large firms and universities can provide important – and urgently needed – insights into the design of policies to incentivize and support pharmaceutical innovation to fight against COVID-19 and other diseases.
+We propose to develop a taxonomy of pharmaceutical companies and identify those most likely to engage – and those most likely to succeed – in the development of vaccines, drugs and diagnostics for COVID-19.
+Assessing the distribution of research efforts among small companies, large companies and universities can provide important – and urgent – insights into the design of policies to encourage and support pharmaceutical innovation to combat COVID-19 and other diseases.